 Animal-Related (Zoonotic) Diseases

 Animal-related (zoonotic) diseases are diseases that affect both humans and animals.
 Tri-County Health Department strives to protect residents from bacterial and viral diseases transmitted by mammals, mosquitos, ticks and fleas.
 Some of these diseases have long been present in the State of Colorado while others have recently emerged.
 These diseases are hantavirus, plague, rabies, tularemia and West Nile virus.
-To learn more about each of these disease click on the links to those Tri-County Health Department fact sheets below.
+To learn more about each of these disease, access the Tri-County Health Department fact sheets on this page.

 Disease Fact Sheets

 - Rabies (PDF) / Rabies (Spanish) (PDF)

 - Tularemia (PDF) / Tularemia (Spanish) (PDF)